harlan-zw/harlanzw.com/content/blog/nuxt-3-migration-cheatsheet.md

 I've started this cheat sheet
 to simplify the upgrade process for myself and for others who are brave enough to tackle it.

-It's a work in progress, so I'll be updating it as I migrate more sites.
+It's a work in progress, and not intended to be exhaustive.
+I'll be updating it as I migrate more sites.

 Just remember that the migration process will take some time, patience, and persistence, depending on the size of your project and your prior experience.